Request a special dispensation to consult and/or reproduce archives

 The administration's response

-In general, the ANLux will forward the application to the body having produced the file(s) (ministry, administration) for approval.
+In most cases, the ANLux will send your application to the body having produced the file(s) (ministry/administration) for approval.

 The producer generally responds to the ANLux within 3 weeks of receiving the application.

-Failing a response on the part of the producer within the allotted time, a decision will be taken by the Director of the ANLux personally.
+Failing a response on the part of the producer within this period, a decision will be taken by the Director of ANLux personally.

 The authorisation will generally be granted if the disclosure of the archived documents:

-- go to the ANLux in person to consult the requested documents; or
+- go to the ANLux reading room to consult the documents you have requested; or

-- receive a copy of the requested document(s).
+- obtain a copy of the requested documents.

 Validity of the authorisation

-The authorisation for disclosure is generally time-limited – i.e. valid until the end of the applicant's research project.
+The authorisation for disclosure is generally limited in time, i.e. valid until the end of the research or scientific work carried out in the public interest.

 Obligations

-If their application for a special dispensation for consultation and/or reproduction is successful, applicants may be required to:
+If your application for a special dispensation for consultation and/or reproduction is successful, you may be required to:

 - anonymise and/or pseudonymise personal data: